rsanheim/backspin/README.md

 Backspin records and replays CLI interactions in Ruby for easy snapshot testing of command-line interfaces.
 Currently supports `Open3.capture3` and `system` and requires `rspec-mocks`.
 More system calls and flexible test integration are welcome - PRs welcome!

-**NOTE:** Backspin is in early development (version 0.2.0), and you can expect the API to change.
-It is being developed along-side real-world CLI apps, so changes to make things as easy as possible as we get towards version 1.0.
+**NOTE:** Backspin is in early development (version 0.2.x), and you can expect the API to change.
+It is being developed along-side in-production CLI apps, so the API will be refined and improved as we get to 1.0.

 Inspired by [VCR](https://github.com/vcr/vcr) and other [golden master](https://en.wikipedia.org/wiki/Golden_master_(software_development)) libraries.